Why don’t more apps work with Siri?

 “From the perspective of a software development company like mine, Apple is not—how would I say it—they are not pushing you,” Oehler says.

 By comparison, Oehler points to a recent collaboration with Canonical, the company behind the popular Linux distribution Ubuntu.
-In exchange for developing a Linux version of Zenkit, Canonical advertised Zenkit with a banner ad and wrote a blog post about the app on the Ubuntu website.
+Zenkit worked with Canonical to build a “Snap” that can easily install and update the app across many flavors of Linux.
+In exchange, Canonical promoted Zenkit on its blog and in social media, and also surprised Zenkit with a banner ad on the Ubuntu website.
 Even though Linux users make up a fraction of Zenkit’s potential user base, Oehler felt the investment was worthwhile.

 “If I’m working with Apple, I deliver something to them, and they will not do anything for me,” Oehler says.
 “You are absolutely depending on the App Store, or on things you cannot influence, and you cannot cooperate with them.
 You are just delivering, and maybe you will get big, or maybe you will fail.”

-Note: This post has been updated to clarify the terms of Zenkit’s collaboration with Canonical.